How Grofers Work? Latest Business & Revenue Models Explained

 The local stores

 The company made ties with local Kirana stores, and pharmacies, for deliveries.
 The company was going to be a bridge between these local stores that didn’t have marketing and delivery support and helped them reach the highly lucrative e-sphere of consumers.

 With its logistics and transportation services, it became a useful resource for the local businesses and enjoyed a lot of initial success with the model.

 The main focus was delivering to the people, who for some reason, did not have the time, or energy, for browsing the market and wanted swift deliveries to their doorsteps.
 This demographic included working people, students, and the likes.

 Grofers seemed to be fulfilling the need for effortless delivery quite nicely.

-The Delivers Staff
+The Delivery Staff

-Grofers has its own delivery staff, who deliver for orders to the doorsteps of the users.
+Grofers has its own delivery staff, who deliver the orders to the doorsteps of the users.
 Grofers has generous salary offerings, as well as other job benefits such as goodies for freshers, open-door policy, free evening snacks, and so on.

 How did it work?

 In the initial days of Grofers, when the company operated as a hyper-local delivery service, it tied up with various local businesses who wanted to reach the online customer base.
 At this time, the company was majorly a logistics company.